 Employee Training on Load Checking Procedures

-Facility personnel involved in material receiving, handling, and processing will be trained on load checking procedures and how to recognize unauthorized wastes.
-Employee training on identification of unauthorized wastes will include familiarity with typical containers, markings, labels and placards that might aid in recognizing unauthorized wastes.
-Periodic personnel meetings will be held to ensure that staff members involved with the load checking program remain aware of waste acceptance criteria.
+Facility personnel involved in material receiving, handling, and processing are trained on load checking procedures and how to recognize unauthorized wastes.
+Employee training on identification of unauthorized wastes includes familiarity with typical containers, markings, labels and placards that might aid in recognizing unauthorized wastes.
+Periodic personnel meetings are held to ensure that staff members involved with the load checking program remain aware of waste acceptance criteria.

 Formal and Informal Checkpoints Locations

-Formal load checking inspections will be performed and documented by employees responsible for receiving loads at the receiving dock area.
-Informal load checking will be the responsibility of employees involved in material handling and processing activities.
-Employees conducting activities near the Facility entrance will monitor vehicles entering the Facility, watching for potentially unauthorized waste type vehicle (e.g., placard, transporter name, etc.), and will alert management personnel if any unauthorized wastes are suspected.
+Formal load checking inspections are performed and documented by employees responsible for receiving loads at the receiving dock area.
+Informal load checking is the responsibility of employees involved in material handling and processing activities.
+Employees conducting activities near the Facility entrance monitor vehicles entering the Facility, watching for potentially unauthorized waste type vehicle (e.g., placard, transporter name, etc.), and alerts management personnel if any unauthorized wastes are suspected.

 Load Checking Inspections

-Formal load checking inspections will be conducted on waste loads delivered to the Facility.
-Load checking inspections will be performed by personnel receiving loads at the receiving / loading docks area.
-Assuming no unauthorized waste materials are found during the inspection, the driver is allowed to leave and the inspected waste material is promptly moved to the appropriate area of the Facility.
-Recordkeeping will be prepared and maintained on site for a minimum of three years for loads received and accepted.
+Formal load checking inspections are conducted on waste loads delivered to the Facility.
+Load checking inspections are performed by personnel receiving loads at the receiving / loading docks area.
+Assuming no unauthorized waste materials are found during the inspection, the driver is allowed to leave and the inspected waste material is staged for counting, labeling, and wrapping and then moved to the appropriate area of the Facility.
+Recordkeeping is prepared and maintained on site for a minimum of three years for loads received and accepted.
 Unauthorized loads are rejected and the driver is instructed to either return the material to the generator or to an alternate facility that is authorized and permitted to receive such materials.
 A load rejection form would be completed and maintained on site for a minimum of three years.

 Handling of Unauthorized Wastes

-If unauthorized wastes are discovered during load checking activities, the Facility Manager and Operations Manager will be promptly notified of the person and company responsible for shipping the waste, and the waste generator.
-The material will remain on the delivery vehicle (or if material is unloaded, it is reloaded onto the delivery vehicle), the generator will be immediately notified that the material is rejected, and the material is returned to the generator, or to an alternate facility that is authorized and permitted to receive such materials.
+If unauthorized wastes are discovered during load checking activities, the Facility Manager and/or Operations Manager is promptly notified of the person and company responsible for shipping the waste, and the waste generator.
+The material remains on the delivery vehicle (or if material is unloaded, it is reloaded onto the delivery vehicle), the generator is immediately notified that the material is rejected, and the material is returned to the generator, or to an alternate facility that is authorized and permitted to receive such materials.

 In the unlikely event, the non-conforming (unauthorized) material is discovered after the material has been accepted by the Facility, the generator is immediately notified that the material is rejected, and arrangements are made for the generator to send a vehicle for pickup and delivery of materials to the generator, or to an alternate facility that is authorized and permitted to receive such materials.
 If arrangements cannot be made, Lighting Resources will arrange for the proper transport of the rejected materials to an authorized and permitted facility.
 Rejected loads are issued a load reject form with a new bill of lading or hazardous waste manifest form (whichever is appropriate) for use in shipping the material back to the generator or to an alternate approved facility (please refer to Appendix D for copies of forms).
 Loads rejected are recorded onto the Load Reject Log form (refer to Appendix D).
 Forms and logs shall be maintained at the Facility available for DEP inspection for a minimum period of three years.